sphinx-doc/sphinx/doc/ext/autodoc.rst

      This can be combined with ``undoc-members`` to document *all* available members of the class or module.

+     Note: this will lead to markup errors if the inherited members come from a module whose docstrings are not reST formatted.

      .. versionadded:: 0.3

    * It's possible to override the signature for explicitly documented callable